Dave DeRoo: Adema

 In early 2000, DeRoo joined the band Adema, replacing their first bassist Mike "Motown" Montano.
 Soon after the lineup change and the addition of DeRoo as bassist Adema was signed to a contract with Arista Records by then CEO and president Antonio L.A.
 Reid.
 Adema’s self-titled debut album, Adema, was released in August 2001 and was met with moderate success.
 Two singles from the album, "Giving In" and "The Way You Like It," received significant radio airplay and the album was certified Gold.
-In 2005, inspired by then lead singer Luke Caraccioli, a former Marine himself, Adema became part of a long held tradition of musicians entertaining troops on the front lines by taking part in a USO tour.

 Equipment

 Dave DeRoo is being seen with Music Man Stingray 5 string models and Schecter custom 5 string basses.

 Legal issues

 In November 2008, DeRoo was sentenced to 45 days in jail after pleading no contest to DUI causing injury.
 On January 29, 2011 DeRoo was arrested moments before a performance at the Webster Theater in Hartford Connecticut and charged with being a fugitive of justice.
 The arrest was the result of a June 2010 warrant issued Kern County for violating probation terms set forth in his 2008 arrest.
 DeRoo was held on remand with bail set at $1 million and the exact violation of probation was never made public.